AtanasovAtanas/interactive-content/EN/12-Generics/04-Type-Parameter-Bounds.md

 ```
 The code above will produce compile-time-error - "The method intValue() is undefined for the type T".

-The error occurs as there is no way for compiler to know type `T` will always be used for numeric classes.
+The error occurs as there is no way for the compiler to know type `T` will always be used for numeric classes.

 So, we need bounded type to restrict the types that can be used for parameterized type.